ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/michele-barnes-8b102039/
   - name: Adam Tunnah
     jobtitle: Costing Analyst
-    bio: Adam is our young and skilful Costing Engineer who has expertise in driving down product costs to secure new and existing business.
+    bio: Adam is our bright and skilful Costing Engineer who has expertise in driving down product costs to secure new and existing business.
 With a close attention to detail, Adam is excellent at producing cost-effective costings through negotiating with the supply chain and having a clear understanding of production batch cards.
 Adam has hugely contributed towards winning new contracts and retaining existing customers.
 He is a